-This is the timeout period between sending Authorization Request when in message the [Auth Wait] state.
+This is the timeout period between sending Authorization Request message when in the [Auth Wait] state.

 7.1.4.5.2 Reauthorize Wait Timeout (Reauth Wait Timeout)

 This is the timeout period between sending Authorization Request messages when in the [Reauth Wait] state.